-The apostle Peter also referred to believers as strangers and pilgrims, who shouldn’t adopt the lifestyle of non-believers among whom they’re living, but their loyalty should be to God.
+The Apostle Peter also referred to believers as strangers and pilgrims, who shouldn’t adopt the lifestyle of non-believers among whom they live, but their loyalty should be to God.
 “Beloved, I beg you as sojourners and pilgrims, abstain from fleshly lusts which war against the soul, having your conduct honorable among the Gentiles, that when they speak against you as evildoers, they may, by your good works which they observe, glorify God in the day of visitation” (1 Peter 2:11-12 NKJV).

-If you’re born again, you should see yourself as an ambassador of Christ, posted here on earth; you’re on a foreign mission.
-You’re accountable to your home government where you got your letter of credence.
-You are not supposed to be affected or influenced by the policies, politics, attitudes, and behavior of the society you’re living.
+If you are born again, you should see yourself as an ambassador of Christ here on earth; you are on a foreign mission.
+You are accountable to your home government where you got your letter of credence.
+Your attitudes and behaviour should not be controlled or influenced by the world.
 “Now then, we are ambassadors for Christ, as though God were pleading through us: we implore you on Christ’s behalf, be reconciled to God” (2 Corinthians 5:20 NKJV).

 This earth is not forever